SUPERFERRY II Tribute and Moments of Trip

 One last view of the THEOLOGOS P, as the SUPERFERRY II begins to dock next to her.

 We immediately disembarked upon our arrival in Rafina.
 This marked the end of the trip and of the beautiful three-day spell that I had in Andros with my family.
 I was more than thrilled to have completed it by traveling with the unique SUPERFERRY II.
-For a Greek coastal service enthusiast, traveling onboard the SUPERFERRY II is like a Ancient Greece expert visiting Delos, Ancient Olympia or Delphi.
+For a Greek coastal service enthusiast, traveling onboard the SUPERFERRY II is like an Ancient Greece expert visiting Delos, Ancient Olympia or Delphi.
 She is truly a legend of the Greek coastal service, with many considering her the best ferry to have been present in Greek waters.
-I clearly got to see which such people have this view, as the ferry provides unique amenities, comfortable lounge areas, and spectacular outdoor areas, with notably the front section balconies that provide a magnificent view on the Aegean Sea.
+I clearly got to see why such people have this view, as the ferry provides unique amenities, comfortable lounge areas, and spectacular outdoor areas, with notably the front section balconies that provide a magnificent view on the Aegean Sea.
 The ship's name, which has remained untouched despite operating under three different companies, clearly fits her capabilities, as she truly is a superferry, whether it is in terms of speed, comfort, sail-worthiness or passenger/vehicle capacity.
 This is a result of the smart conversion that she underwent upon her acquisition by Strintzis Lines, and it eventually kept her as one of the main ships of the Cyclades even as she is nearing three decades in her service.
 Despite her advanced age, which often comes into debates regarding her long-term future, she does not seem to be stopping anytime soon.
 In fact, her indoor areas are so modern, that they clearly do not indicate how old the ship actually is.
 She is lucky enough to operate for serious and ambitions owners, who actively seek to extend their services on the Cyclades by buying impressive ships, which is all thanks to the success that she generated them and which set the tone for greater things to come.